grzeniux/grzeniux/README.md

 ### Hi there 👋, my name is Gregor
- I'm 3rd year student of Electronics and Telecommunications at AGH UST in Poland.
+ I'm 3rd year student of Electronics and Telecommunications at AGH UST in Cracow.
 I am an embedded systems enthusiast and the project I am currently focusing on is the development of telemetry for trackside motorbikes.
 My experience includes designing with STM32 microcontrollers, Arduino, ESP32, ESP8266

 <h2> Projetcs: </h2>